paquiteau/pynufft/README.md

 https://arxiv.org/pdf/2010.01817

 " ...... and Python toolboxes begin to emerge [cite PyNUFFT].
-Our experience using them however led to unstable results due to significant numerical errors." which is wrong.
+Our experience using them however led to unstable results due to significant numerical errors." which is dubious.
 If they want double-precision, they can use NUDFT and NUDFT_cupy.
-I have kindly sent an email them to clarify their source of errors.
+I have kindly asked them to clarify their source of significantly numerical errors.

 ### Contact information